-Return on average assets (excluding merger charges and gain on bargain purchase) represents our adjusted net income (adjusted by the exclusion of the foregoing items) divided by average assets.
-Management believes that the presentation of this non-GAAP measure assists investors in understanding the impact of non-recurring items on our return on average assets ratio.
-The following table provides a reconciliation of our return on average assets ratio (excluding merger charges and gain on bargain purchase) for each of the periods where this non-GAAP measure is presented:
+Core net income excludes certain pre-tax adjustments and the tax impact of such adjustments, and income tax benefits.
+Core return on average assets and core return on average equity represent our core net income divided by average assets and average equity, respectively.
+Management believes that the presentation of these non-GAAP measures assist investors in understanding the impact of non-recurring items on our net income and return on average assets and our return on average equity ratios.
+The following table provides a reconciliation of our core net income and our core return on average assets and core return on average equity ratios for each of the periods where these non-GAAP measures are presented: